extendr/rextendr/README.md

 ## Usage

+### Sitrep

-The status of Rust toolchain and available targets can be checked with `rust_sitrep()`:
+A good first step is to check the status of Rust toolchain and available targets using `rust_sitrep()`.
+If everything is OK, you should see something like this:

 ``` r
 rust_sitrep()